-This tincture of CBD – 250 mg in each 30ml bottle.
-The base oil is natural Olives Oil (the fruit of Olea europaea; family Oleaceae) and Turmeric (Curcuma longa; /ˈtɜːrmərɪk/ or variously /ˈtjuːmərɪk/) is a flowering plant of the ginger family, Zingiberaceae, the roots of which are used in cooking.
+This tincture of CBD – The base oil can be natural Olives Oil/ MCT Oil/ Avocado Oil/ or Grape seed Oil and Turmeric (Curcuma longa; /ˈtɜːrmərɪk/ or variously /ˈtjuːmərɪk/) is a flowering plant of the ginger family, Zingiberaceae, the roots of which are used in cooking.
 The plant is rhizomatous, herbaceous, and perennial, and is native to the Indian subcontinent and Southeast Asia,

 10 Turmeric Essential Oil Benefits